markshannon/faster-cpython/plan.md

 1.5**4 ≈ 5

 Each stage will be targetted at a separate release of CPython.
-A faster schedule is possible, but we believe that predicatable and reliable performance improvements are more important than squeezing out the maximum performance for each release.
+A faster schedule is possible, but we believe that predictable and reliable performance improvements are more important than squeezing out the maximum performance for each release.
 Of course delays in software development are all too common, so a release might need to be skipped.